-Overpaying, even by a small amount, can make such a difference to the amount on the interest you pay back during your mortgage.
-The sooner you start to do this, the sooner these extra payments can take effect.
+It can make a significant difference if you do overpay your mortgage even if it is in small increments as well as the interest you pay back during your mortgage.
+The quicker you begin paying this, the sooner these extra payments can take effect.

-Most First-Time Buyers in York tend to be aware of the difference overpaying mortgages can have on the interest you end up paying back.
-Even if you do only overpay by small amounts.
-It’s also relatively well known that the earlier you start overpaying the better because the extra payments have a longer period to take effect.
+As a First Time Buyer in York, you may be aware of the difference when you overpaying your mortgage and the impact it can have on interest when you pay it back regardless of whether you are only over by small amounts.
+The reason why overpaying early can be better is because the extra payments have a longer period to take effect.

-Therefore, we recommend setting up a standing order that’s payable to your lender each month.
-If you can organise that to go out on the same date as your regular mortgage repayment, the overpayments will quickly start to “feel” part of your mortgage.
+With this in mind, we suggest you arrange a standing order payable to your lender each month.
+It would be wise if you do organise this standing order to go out on the same date as your standard mortgage repayment, this additional payment will hopefully start to feel a part of your standard mortgage payment.

-A benefit of opting for a standing order is that, unlike a direct debit, you are in control, not the receiver.
-That means if you have a financial emergency you can quickly log into your online banking and cancel the standing order so that it doesn’t go out the next month.
-Whilst it’s not ideal to stop overpaying, at least you will have benefitted from the overpayments made up until that point.
+The advantage of going for a standing order is that, instead of a direct debit, you are able to manage this, not the receiver.
+Therefore, if you have a financial emergency you can easily log into your online banking and cancel the standing order as this doesn’t go out the next month.
+As much as it’s not the best to stop overpaying, you still will be able to benefit from the overpayments make up until that point.

-Overpaying your mortgage is a great habit to get into, you don’t need to go overboard, but you’ll be pleased when you get to the end of your mortgage repayments and realise you’ve shaved off a year or two.
+Getting into the routine of overpaying your mortgage is a great habit, the amount you overpay doesn’t have to be a large amount, however, you’ll be happy when you are at the end of your mortgage repayments and find you have taken off a year or two.

-In some cases, lenders will let you make reduced mortgage repayments or take a payment holiday if you can demonstrate a history of overpaying.
-Before taking a payment break though, it’s important to check with your lender that you are eligible.
-Otherwise, you might end up with a negative mark on your credit report and this is something you should strive to avoid.
+Sometimes, lenders will allow you to make reduced mortgage repayments or take a payment holiday if you provide evidence of a history of overpaying.
+Prior to taking a payment break, however, it’s key that you check with your lender that you are eligible.
+If you don’t, this could mean you end up with a negative mark on your credit report and this is something you should strive to avoid.